Content is king.

 If you’re reading this then I’m guessing you want to attract buyers as opposed to information seekers who are attracted to listicles and general topics of interest.

-The reason why most content never moves the needle is because it fails to speak directly to that problem they desperately want to solve.
+The reason why most content never moves the needle is that it fails to speak directly to that problem they desperately want to solve.

 Take a look at your last 20 articles and see how many of them are “top 10” “best of” “upcoming trends” “talk about a general problem or benefit” etc.